Debug Output and Logging

 While you may simply want to send your output to a file, here are a few other ideas.

-If you develope with Visual Studio on Windows, you can send message to the debug output panel by calling OutputDebugStringA().
+If you develope with Visual Studio on Windows, you can send message to the debug output panel by calling OutputDebugStringA()

 If you use message queues for your processes or threads, use log identifier as the envelope and message as body, send both to message queue for subscribe/publish.

-This is the reason why above examples both use log_internal() to allow output destination to change.
+This is the reason why above examples both use log_internal()

 Thread ID

-On some platforms there is no gettid() call.
-You may decide to use std::this_thread::get_id() to query for an identifier.
+to query for an identifier.
 In that case, you should know that thread ID in this case isn't necessarily an integer.
-You can work around this by using a std::stringstream object, or use the ID with a map to create an integer identifier for yourself so that your code can be portable.
+You can work around this by using a std::stringstream

-However, on Linux it is advantageous to save the integer thread ID, because you can look up its /proc entry to help you debug.
+However, on Linux it is advantageous to save the integer thread ID, because you can look up its /proc

 Oddities